Understanding Real Estate Tax Law

 Transfer Tax

-Pennsylvania imposes a one-percent realty transfer tax based on the real estate value.
-In addition, the county where the property resides applies a tax.
+Pennsylvania imposes a 1% real estate transfer tax based on the property's value.
+In addition, the county where the property is located imposes a tax.
 For example, Montgomery County's transfer tax is one percent.
 On the other hand, Philadelphia imposes a 3.278% transfer tax on the value of real estate transferred, one of the highest in the state.
 You can read more about the real estate transfer tax in Philadelphia here.

 Both the grantor and the grantee are jointly and severally liable for tax payments.
 The county recorder of deeds collects and remits the Commonwealth's one percent to the Department of Revenue.